 You may use video and audio from your computer, tablet or smart phone.

-you may use audio only from your device.
+Or, you may use audio only from your device.

-you may call in directly to the meeting from your phone. want to use video while on the road .
+Or, you may call in directly to the meeting from your phone.
+You can join a Zoom meeting via teleconferencing/audio conferencing (using a traditional phone).
+This is useful when:

+you do not have a microphone or speaker on your PC/Mac, you do not want to use video while on the road, or you cannot connect to a network for video and VoIP (computer audio).

 The first two options require a download of the Zoom program/app.
 You can do this beforehand or as the meeting begins by clicking on the link in the invitation or going to Zoom.us on your computer or in your app store.
 BE VERY CAREFUL TO DOWNLOAD THE CORRECT APP.
 You will be asked if you want to download the Zoom file.
 Follow the directions on the screen.

 Once you have Zoom installed, click on the link for the meeting.
 You will be asked to allow Zoom, asked if you wish to join by video, then by audio.
 Click yes to the options you want.
 You may be put into a waiting room and the host will admit you.

 You can click on the link for one touch call on your mobile phone which will automatically add the meeting id and possibly password.
 If you dial the call-in number you will be asked to enter the meeting id number followed by # and possibly the password.
-You can use your phone’s mute option or hit *6 to mute.
+You can use your phone’s mute option or hit *6 to mute and unmute.

-It is important not to send the meeting information and password unless you are specifically asked to share it.
+It is important not to send the meeting information and password to anyone else unless you are specifically asked to share it.
 This ensures security.

 To access the items below on your computer, put your cursor over the Zoom screen.
 A toolbar will show.
 If you are on a tablet or phone these options will show in different places on your screen than on the computer.